fsprojects/FSharp.TypeProviders.SDK/README.md

 Sometimes unit test DLLs incorporate the entire type provider implementation, and sometimes they use InternalsVisibleTo.

-The unit testing helpers aren't really an official, documented part of the DK - caveat emptor.
+The unit testing helpers aren't really an official, documented part of the SDK - caveat emptor.

 ## Examples